pradeephubgit/appsignal-docs/source/guides/namespaces.html.md

 ### Ruby

 In a Rails controller we use a `before_action` callback to call a method before the request is handled by Rails.
-In this method we call the `Appsignal.set_namespace` helper method to configure the namespace for this request.
+In this method we call the [`Appsignal.set_namespace` helper method][ruby helper] to configure the namespace for this request.
 This also works if the `AdminController` is subclassed by other controllers.
 All sub-controllers will be part of the "admin" namespace.

 ```ruby
 # In a Rails controller